-The role of the key person is important, involving a designated person responding sensitively to children’s feelings and behaviours and meeting emotional needs by giving reassurance, when they are new to setting, transitioning to other rooms and when moving into school, all supporting the child’s well-being.
+The role of the key person is important, involving a designated person responding sensitively to children’s feelings and behaviours and meeting emotional needs by giving reassurance, when they are new to setting, transitioning to other rooms and when moving into school, all support the child’s well-being.
 That person is a familiar figure who is accessible and available as a point of contact for parents or carers building relationships with them and their child.
-Children feel settled and happy and are more confident to explore and as a result, become more capable learners.
+Children feel settled and happy and are more confident to explore and as a result, become more confident, capable learners.

 Welfare of the Children

 Two one hour settling in sessions are offered in order to ease transitions in nursery where emphasis is placed on a homely atmosphere throughout.
 The Nursery is sensitive to the needs of all our new parents as well as the child, especially during settling in periods.

 Good liaison with staff at this time is essential.
 A key person takes responsibility for new children and a special bond is made but it is also important for their personal development that they respond well to other members of staff, we encourage this as staff regularly move around rooms thus easing the transitional period.

 Children ideally move on when they are age appropriate and are developmentally ready.
 Thought and care is taken with transition between the groups: Baby Suite, Toddler 1, Toddler 2 and Preschool.
 Short regular visits are made prior to starting in a new area of the Nursery, including a small group carpet time session where children become familiar with routines and also begin to build a bond with their new Key Person.

 There is a full Transitions Policy available to parents which is given on Induction.